The Leipzig Lectures on Language will finish with a virtual two-day symposium on October 20 and 21, 2021.

-- Workshop 1 (October 20): Jixing Li (New York University Abu Dhabi, UAE), workshop on grammatical predictors for fMRI studies.
+- Workshop 1 (October 20): Jixing Li (New York University Abu Dhabi, UAE) - "Grammatical predictors for fMRI time-courses during naturalistic listening".

-- Workshop 2 (October 20): Stephan Meylan (Massachusets Institute of Technology, USA), workshop on computational modelling in language development.
+- Workshop 2 (October 20): Stephan Meylan (Massachusets Institute of Technology, USA) - "Measuring grammatical productivity with Bayesian inferential methods".

-- Workshop 3 (October 21): Cristiano Chesi and Paolo Canal (Scuola Superiore Studi Pavia IUSS, Italy), workshop on eye-tracking and computational parsing.
+- Workshop 3 (October 21): Cristiano Chesi and Paolo Canal (Scuola Superiore Studi Pavia IUSS, Italy) - "Tracking processing: computational complexity and eyetracking with Minimalist Grammars".

-- Workshop 4 (October 21): Simon W. Townsend and team (University of Zurich, Switzerland), workshop on language evolution and animal vocal communication.
+- Workshop 4 (October 21): Simon W. Townsend and team (University of Zurich, Switzerland) - "Unpacking animal call combinations: An introduction".

-- Keynote 2 (October 21): Simona Mancini, Basque Center on Cognition, Brain, & Language, Spain
+Simona Mancini, Basque Center on Cognition, Brain, & Language (Spain)

-The two keynote lectures will be live streamed on YouTube.
-Participation in the different hands-on sessions and the poster session requires prior registration.
+The two keynote lectures will be live streamed on our YouTube channel without any need for prior registration.